Bruce Mau Design: Re-branding a branding studio

 Big questions we ask all of our clients: What do we take forward and what do we leave behind?
 What are the stories we told back then and what are the stories we tell now?
 We sometimes think in terms of bass lines that hold everything together and riffs that take us somewhere new and unexpected.
 BMD had become a nice mix of veterans, who had worked closely with Bruce, and newcomers.
 We needed to bring in both perspectives in order to unpack who we are today.

 This became a "friends and family" process that took a light touch instead of a deep dive.
 We had client and collaborator interviews.
 We held an all-studio workshop.
 We had tight little working sessions that would get scheduled and rescheduled as we balanced the daily needs and future-thinking.
 And we brought in some brilliant insider/outsiders across strategy, design and digital — a hand-picked selection of trusted individuals who had worked with us in the past and could help push us as we envision our future.

 What we found is that optimism continues to be an integral part of our story.
 From the beginning, there has been the idea that design can create a better world.
 Collaboration is also key — bringing together different skills and strengths to create something new.
-Some stories morphed over time: the notion of the singular author eventually became a story about the move from a Superman-led to an Avengers-led studio — a studio that emphasized the value of the collective.
+Some stories morphed over time: the notion of the singular author eventually became a story about the move from a Superman-led to an Avengers-led studio.

 The brief brought the bass lines and riffs together and became a directive to turn the studio inside out — celebrate not only outcomes but also process and people.
 And to talk about ourselves externally the way we talk about ourselves internally: We are BMD.
 We are a place of in-depth learning and joyful making.
 Across formats, geographies, industries.
 And we have convictions about design and the way we get there together.
 Our identity and now our website make room for all of those things.